Using any Lens on Your E-System Camera

 As already mentioned, in addition to being obvious: you will be limited to manual focusing only, period.

-The Olympus E-Series cameras have a manual focus confirmation feature: the AF indicator blinks when the AF sensors determine the image is in focus.
+The Olympus E-System cameras have a manual focus confirmation feature: the AF indicator blinks when the AF sensors determine the image is in focus.
 Unfortunately (and ironically!), this feature works only with AF lenses, so you will not get any help here.

 Digital SLRs, as a rule, have finders with much less magnification than film cameras.
 This is also true about Olympus models.
 While in the E-1 and E-300 the image size is exactly the same as in models from other makers using APS-sized sensors (except for Pentax, offering slightly more magnification), in the E-500 and E-330 the size is an extra 10% smaller.
 Either way, this makes manual focusing problematic, at least for me.